sagecodes/intro-machine-learning-old/README.md

 *caveat* I'm not an Galvanize instructor, they're much better at teaching than I am! :D

-This is also the first time running this inro to Machine Learning Learn to Code!
+This is also the first time running this intro to Machine Learning workshop.
+I'm sure I'll have a lot to improve on so bare with me!

 If you have an event you would like to see or put on let me know!
 I'm always looking for ideas.
 Talk to me after the workshop or find me online at one of these: